Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Characteristics relevant for observations and experiments

-\item The UHE emission is not a transient burst, but a long-lasting continuous radiation.
-The luminosity of UHE particles has a peculiar spectral behaviour: an approximate power law $\gamma^{-\nu}_e$ for $\gamma_e \lesssim 10^3$, and being proportional to $\gamma_e^2$ for $\gamma_e \gtrsim 10^3$.
-For the appropriate values of the photon and pair temperature $T^+_\gamma>10m_e$ and acceleration number $A$, the resultant UHE emission luminosity (emission probability) and energy spectra (Lorentz factor $\gamma_e$ or $\gamma_p$) can be relevant for observations. \end{enumerate} UHE electrons and protons interact with fields and particles in the medium around their sources, producing VHE photons and neutrinos.
-Since these interactions are highly energetically forward scattering, resultant secondary VHE particles carry the characteristics of initial primary UHE particles.
-Therefore, the characteristics (1)-(3) in terms of only two basic parameters $T^+_\gamma$ and $A$ can be relevant for verification or falsification by the observations of UHE and VHE particles.
+The temperatures $T^+_\gamma$ of fire spots of photons and pairs are crucial for UHE particle spectra ($\gamma_e$).
+The acceleration number $A$ of electrons (protons) participating in acceleration dynamics is relevant to the total luminosity of UHE particles.
+For the appropriate values $T^+_\gamma$ and $A$ of the fire spots of astrophysical sources, the resultant UHE emission luminosity (emission probability) and energy spectra (Lorentz factor $\gamma_e$ or $\gamma_p$) can be relevant for the observations of UHE particles.
+In general, astrophysical fire-spot sources with large (small) $T^+_\gamma$ and $A$ values produce large (small) luminosity and energy of UHE particles.
+While the sources with large $T^+_\gamma$ and $A$ values are less probable.
+This may explain why the observed UHE particle luminosity monotonically decreases with energy. \end{enumerate} In principle, the primary UHE electrons and protons are energetic enough to produce secondary VHE neutral photons and neutrinos through their decays and/or interactions with low-energy particles in the environments of sources of fire spots.
+Namely, UHE electrons and protons interact with low-energy fields and particles in the medium around their sources, producing VHE photons and neutrinos.
+Since these interactions are highly energetically forward scattering, resultant secondary VHE particles carry the characteristics of primary UHE particles.
+This implies that UHE and VHE particle events should be observationally related to each other and correlate with astrophysical sources.